-Many Drag & Drop widgets—from buttons to text—can be turned into various types of links.
-In addition to a URL, you can link to a Leadbox, another Leadpage, or even another section on your page.
+Many widgets—from buttons to text—can be turned into various types of links.
+In addition to a URL, you can link to a Leadbox, a Calendly popup, another Leadpage, or even another section on your page.

 Here’s how you can add a link to widgets that support links:

 - Click the widget to bring up its settings.
 For headlines or text, highlight the text you’d like to create a link out of or the pencil icon to select all of the text in that widget.

 - Input or select the destination for your link.
-Adjust any options as needed, then click Done.
+Adjust any options as needed, then click Save.

 You can add links to any of the following widgets: